Dillon leads 1-2 RCR finish in Cup race before fans at Texas - WHIZ News

 Before four-time Super Bowl champion quarterback Terry Bradshaw gave an emphatic command to start engines, he shouted hello to the “beautiful people” in the stands.

-It was the first major sporting event in Texas in more than four months, and one of the largest gatherings of any kind in the state during the pandemic.
+It was the first major sporting event in Texas in more than four months to allow spectators, and one of the largest gatherings of any kind in the state during the pandemic.
 The spectators were spread out along the frontstretch, which was fully shaded late in the race, and there were also people in about 40 suites.

+Speedway Motorsports, which owns Bristol and Texas, is a private company like NASCAR, and does not release official attendance numbers.
+But there appeared to be about 20,000 fans at Bristol for the All-Star race last Wednesday night, and a similar crowd had been expected at Texas, where current regulations would have allowed 50% capacity at the track that seats about 135,000.

+“These are the folks that wanted to be here.
+We never were trying to set an attendance record and I told y’all you’re going to turn on the TV and go, ‘nobody’s there,’” TMS president Eddie Gossage said during the race, without confirming any figures.
+“The truth is, there’s a pretty good number here.
+But still, a massive place.”

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports